-"In 2011, in the evenings, and on the weekends, I was doing No Man's Sky, and I don't think people realise, or appreciate, what that really means." – Sean Murray
+"In 2011, in the evenings, and on the weekends, I was doing No Man's Sky, and I don't think people realize, or appreciate, what that really means." – Sean Murray

 I started working on this game in 2011, in my spare time, while the studio was still making versions of Joe Danger.
-In the evenings, and on the weekends, I was doing No Man's Sky, and I don't think people realise, or appreciate, what that really means.
-It's when you finish work in the evening, and you're tired, and there's nothing you'd like to do more than just sit down and shut off; but there's this thing in your head that makes you get up, and go and do a couple of hours of work every night.
-It becomes this really meaningful thing – "passion project" feels like quite a throwaway phrase.
-I'll be out with friends and they'll say: "What is the point of you coming out tonight?"
+In the evenings, and on the weekends, I was doing No Man's Sky, and I don't think people realize, or appreciate, what that really means.
+It's when you finish work in the evening, and you're tired, and there's nothing you'd like to do more than just sit down and shut off, but there's this thing in your head that makes you get up, and go and do a couple of hours of work every night.
+It becomes this really meaningful thing—"passion project" feels like quite a throwaway phrase.
+I'll be out with friends, and they'll say: "What is the point of you coming out tonight?"
 Because I'll just be sat there, with my mind on work.
 It takes over everything.

 The Biggest Bang